12-1, 12-4 or 12? Which? What do those numbers or letters even mean? We advise you!

 For example 8,34 (for L'oreal Inoa) means that it is a Light Gold Blonde with Copper reflects.

 - /G – Gold

 - /W - Warm

-A single number without the slash means that color is neutral.
-Neutral shade is a calibration complementary tone, that helps to achieve an overall neutral end result with enhanced uniform coverage on non-pigmented hair.
+A single number without the slash (1) means the color is neutral.
+A neutral shade is a calibration complementary tone, that helps to achieve an overall neutral end result with enhanced uniform coverage on non-pigmented hair.